zettsu-t/sudokusse/sudokusse.md

 I have no quantitative analysis of these items because I have not used a profiler to SudokuSSE.

 * Use the inline keyword and switch it via a macro.
-SudokuSSE enables inlining and unit tests disable inlining.
+SudokuSSE enables inlining, and unit tests disable inlining.
 Inlining causes link errors in unit tests.
 * Eliminate virtual function calls.
-This also prohibits virtual destructor.
-If you can define virtual destructor as a good practice, undefine `NO_DESTRUCTOR_AND_VTABLE` macro.
+This also prohibits virtual destructors.
+If you can define virtual destructors as a good practice, undefine `NO_DESTRUCTOR_AND_VTABLE` macro.

-* Declare aliases all integer primitives to switch their bit width easily.
-Performance depends on the bit width and I hope the current combination of bit width makes SudokuSSE fastest.
-Different processors and compilers may need different bit width.
+* Declare aliases all integer primitives to switch their bit widths easily.
+Performance depends on the bit widths and I hope the current combination of bit widths makes SudokuSSE the fastest.
+Different processors and compilers may need different bit widths.
 * Use const and constexpr as much as possible.
 This is useful to set a constant expression in an if-statement.
-Constant propagation removes constant expressions and unused blocks in an if-statement (C++17 will support this with _if-constexpr_ officially).
+Constant propagation removes constant expressions and unused blocks in an if-statement (C++17 will support this with _if-constexpr_ officially). _SudokuCell::CountCandidatesIfMultiple_ and _SudokuCell::MaskCandidatesUnlessMultiple_ eliminates if-statements.
-  _SudokuCell::CountCandidatesIfMultiple_ and
-  _SudokuCell::MaskCandidatesUnlessMultiple_ eliminates if-statements.

 * Unroll loops if appropriate.
 If a loop has complex branch conditions, unrolling the loop can disturb branch prediction of a processor and makes it run slower.
 * Unroll loops with member function templates and recursive call.
 I hope compilers expand the recursive call and there is no overhead in runtime.
 * Use macros instead of function templates if really needed.
-C++ code cannot break to exit nested loops and use macro `#define func {
-  ... return; }` to do it.
+C++ code cannot break to exit nested loops and use macro `#define func { ... return; }` to do it.
 * Change `#define FAST_MODE true` to false and run code that is easy to read but slow.
 * Set optimization level -O2. -O3 makes SudokuSSE slower.

 To write fast code in x86_64 assembly, we need to read the x86_64 manual closely.
-The manual tells us not only general optimization guidelines but slight differences on performance such as CMOV instructions.
+The manual tells us not only general optimization guidelines but slight differences in performance such as CMOV instructions.

-* Use the x86_64 32-bit registers instead of the 64-bit registers if
+* Use the x86_64 32-bit registers instead of the 64-bit registers if possible.
-possible.
 Output to a 32-bit register clears its upper 32 bits and removes redundant bit masking.
 This rule surely works fine on the _using-32bit-registers_ branch.

 * To return from a function in assembly, pop + jmp is faster than ret.

 I replaced assembly macro parameters as 64-bit registers with 32-bit registers manually.
-If you know how to convert a 64-bit register to its 32-bit register alias, for example RAX to EAX register, I would like to share your solution on
+If you know how to convert a 64-bit register to its 32-bit register alias, for example, RAX to EAX register, I would like to share your solution on
 [the Stack Overflow Community](http://stackoverflow.com/questions/41107642/how-to-convert-x86-64-64-bit-register-names-to-their-corresponding-32-bit-regist).